Real Estate in Portugal

 When we asked expats what advice they would give a foreigner before buying a property in Portugal, they said:

 "When buying property in Portugal, it is important to know about the Portuguese tax system, as this will affect both the costs to purchase and the costs to maintain the property.
 In general, both foreign individuals and businesses will be liable to pay tax on capital gains from the sale of a property and on rental income produced from property rentals.
 It is also important to familiarise yourself with the local laws, particularly concerning the registration of property after purchase.
 Additionally, due to Portuguese laws on foreigners buying property, you may need to obtain a Portuguese tax identification number, or NIF, to make your purchase.
-Finally, due to the legal process involved in purchasing property in Portugal, it is strongly advised to consult a professional legal advisor to guide you through the process," remarked one foreigner who made the move to Portugal.
+Finally, due to the legal process involved in purchasing property in Portugal, it is strongly advised to consult a professional legal advisor to guide you through the process," said one person in Portugal.

 Are foreigners allowed to own property in Portugal?